return to Natural Dog Health Remedies

 • become infected

-In severe cases, the dog may cough or develop pneumonia as the larvae migrate through the lungs.
-The dog may eventually die from the infection.
+In severe cases, the dog may cough and/or develop pneumonia as the larvae get to the lungs via the bloodstream.
+This may be fatal to the dog.

 Diagnosis of Hookworms in Dogs